 Diesel engines are capable of operating on a variety of advanced biofuels to deliver significant reductions in GHG emissions.
 Biodiesel and renewable diesel fuel are considered advanced biofuels by the U.S. EPA that are capable of reducing GHG emissions by at least 50 percent.
 In the case of renewable diesel fuel, greenhouse gas emissions may be reduced by more than 80 percent.

 These fuels are derived from a variety of waste residues including soy and animal fats.
-The U.S. produced 2.8 billion gallons of biodiesel fuel and smaller amounts of renewable diesel fuel in 2019.
+The U.S. produced 3 billion gallons of biobased diesel fuel including biodiesel and renewable diesel fuel in 2020.
 Most modern diesel engines are capable of operating on high quality blends of biodiesel up to 20 percent, or B20, with some new models approved to operate on blends up to 30 percent.
 Renewable diesel fuel is derived from the same feedstocks as biodiesel but is refined using a different chemical process to generate a fuel that meets the same engineering specification as petroleum diesel fuel.
 This means that renewable diesel fuel may be used as a substitute to petroleum-based diesel fuel.

-In 2019 alone, the California Air Resources Board estimates that more than 6.7 million tons of GHG emissions were eliminated simply by switching from petroleum diesel to biodiesel and renewable diesel fuel.
-This is equivalent to taking almost 1.2 million cars off the road for a year, or converting them to a zero-emissions option.
-In 2019, barely 100,000 new all-electric cars were sold in California, according to California car dealers.
+In 2020 alone, the California Air Resources Board estimates that almost 7 million tons of GHG emissions were eliminated simply by switching from petroleum diesel to biodiesel and renewable diesel fuel.
+This is equivalent to taking almost 1.5 million cars off the road for a year, or converting them to a zero-emissions option.
+In 2020, just over 105,000 new all-electric cars were sold in California, according to the California Energy Commission.

 Fleets across the country are switching to these fuels and realizing significant benefits without incurring significant costs required of other alternative fuels.
 The San Francisco Municipal Transportation Authority has been using renewable diesel fuel in its fleet of over 600 buses to reduce carbon dioxide emissions by over 10,000 tons.
 Florida Power and Light now uses biodiesel in its fleet of over 3,900 utility vehicles to reduce carbon dioxide emissions by 6,700 tons.